Reasons Why Your Cat is Making Weird Mouth Movements?

 1. The Flehmen’s Reaction

 It is often known as cat stink face, it is one of the strangest, stupidest, and most amusing mouth motions you’ll ever see a cat do.
-Cats do this by rolling their lips up and holding their mouth open for a few seconds.
+Cats do this by rolling their lips up, baring its teeth and holding their mouth open for a few seconds.
 They also squint their eyes from time to time, giving them a shocked or even disgusted expression.

 Remember that this strange mouth movement does not indicate that your pet is dissatisfied; instead, it suggests that they have detected a fragrance that piques their curiosity, and the Flehmen reaction assists them.